Destin High Applied Cybersecurity · CTE Pathway

 Direct to Work

-Walk out of DHS with industry-recognized certifications and enter the workforce immediately.
+Walk out of DHS with industry-recognized certifications and enter the workforce immediately — including the data-center lane the AI buildout can't staff fast enough.
 Lowest-cost, fastest-earning option.

 Entry Roles